normai/purpleterms/docs/issues.md

 ---

 <a name="id20210504o1041"></a>
-issue 20210504°1041 '**Simplify input prompt handling**'
+<del>issue 20210504°1041 '**Simplify input prompt handling**'</del>
- - Matter : I noticed complexities with the prompt handling, which possibly can be reduced.
+ - <del>Matter : I noticed complexities with the prompt handling, which possibly can be reduced.
 I consider the prompt feature as a very basic one.
-As long as this is not solved cleanly, it makes no sense to put further features on top.
+As long as this is not solved cleanly, it makes no sense to put further features on top.</del>
- - Note.
-This was a follow up on deleted issue 20210502°1121 'Input prepended by dollar'.
+ - <del>Note.
+This was a follow up on deleted issue 20210502°1121 'Input prepended by dollar'.</del>
- - Status : Closed with introduction of feature _20210509°1xxx_ 'Prompt setting'.
+ - <del>Status : Closed with introduction of feature _20210509°1511_ 'Prompt setting'.</del>
    ܀

 Temporary internal notes for the cleanup-session.
 There are three features the involved :